 - Safe – Used for a long time it is a tried and tested procedure.

-- Success rate – 90% of RCT are successful.
+- Success rate – 90% of root canal treatments are successful.

-- No gaps – Extraction is the alternative, that will leave you with a gap in the teeth unless dentures are purchased.
+- No gaps – Extraction is the alternative and that will leave you with a gap in the teeth unless dentures are purchased.

 - No denture required – With the tooth saved no dentures will be required to replace what could otherwise be a missing tooth.

-- May not work – The treatment many not work in all cases, typically 1 in 10.
+- May not work – The treatment may not work in all cases, typically 1 in 10.

 - Time – It is a more time consuming procedure than tooth extraction.